Ethorbit/steamcmd-server-docker/README.md

 * `SRCDS_APPID`

 This is the Steam game's appid that you want srcds to install.
 (See https://developer.valvesoftware.com/wiki/Steam_Application_IDs)

-<br></br>
-This can only be used on the first launch, but if you mount the container, you can modify the generated install.sh script.
+**This can only be used on the first launch**, but if you mount the container, you can modify the generated install.sh script.

 * `SRCDS_RUN_ARGS`